-What’s not to love about a savory tart that’s just for you?
+What’s not to love about a savoury tart that’s just for you?
 This asparagus lemon tartlette is the perfect way to use those bright spring asparagus spears you’re seeing in the markets.
-Packed with flavor, it’s makes a yummy lunch or dinner when served with a side salad.
+Packed with flavour, it’s makes a yummy lunch or dinner when served with a side salad.

 If you’re looking for an asparagus appetizer or even side dish, this asparagus goat cheese tart is just the thing.
 We’ve been making this for years, and it’s always a hit.

-We can’t resist a cheesy crostini, and this one, made with shelled English peas and fresh tarragon (which resembles Instagram cult-favorite avocado toast!), has a delightfully delicate flavor.
+We can’t resist a cheesy crostini, and this one, made with shelled English peas and fresh tarragon (which resembles Instagram cult-favourite avocado toast!), has a delightfully delicate flavour.
 An out-of-the-ordinary appetizer, it’ll make a welcome addition to your next cocktail party or spring luncheon.

 “Spring in a bowl,” this salad is made with a thinly sliced radishes and green onions, salty cheese, toasted almonds, and creamy dressing.
 A totally satisfying and balanced lunch, it’s a shoo-in for your weekly rotation.